The Steel Mooring Buoys are specially designed for the mooring of vessels in the most economical way.

 Our Mooring Buoy consists of four parts in the total buoying system: the body of the buoy, mooring and anchoring elements, product transfer system and other components.

 Mooring Buoy body usually is supported on static legs attached to the seabed, with a rotating part above water level connected to the ( off ) loading tanker.
 The two sections are linked by a roller bearing, referred to as the “main bearing.”
-The moored tanker can freely weathervane around the buoy and find a stable position due to this arrangement.
+The moored tanker can move weathervane freely around the buoy and find a stable position due to this arrangement.

 Mooring Buoy, Mooring and anchoring parts

 Moorings fix the buoy to the seabed.
-Buoy design must account for the behavior of the buoy given applicable wind, wave and current conditions and tanker sizes.
-This determines the optimum mooring arrangement and size of the various mooring leg components.
+Mooring Buoy design must account for the behavior of the buoy given applicable wind, wave and current conditions and tanker sizes.
+That determines the optimum mooring arrangement and size of the various mooring leg components.
 Anchoring points are substantially dependent on local soil condition.

 Anchors or piles – To connect the mooring to the seabed

 Sinker or anchor chain joint to buoy (SPM)

 Chain stoppers – To attach the chains to the buoy